mkende/pmarkdown/README.md

 sudo yum install perl perl-App-cpanminus
 ```

-Then run the following command to install `pmarkdown`:
+Then run the following command to install `pmarkdown` (note that you do not need
+to initialize the git submodules):

 ```
 git clone https://github.com/mkende/pmarkdown.git